SphericalSilver/Diabetes-mellitus-Predictive-Modelling/README.md

 - Using a larger data-set - ideally one from Singapore.
 - Think of a different way to convert predicted Diabetes Probability into Risk Index.
 - Deploy the model online as a Web App, possibly using RStudios.
 - Right now, blood glucose levels might not be properly standardized.
 We don't know if they represent the average blood glucose level over a week, or whether it was taken at a single point randomly in the day.
-In the latter case, it would be greatly susceptible to the time of the day it was taken, so factors like whether the person just had a meal would change it substantially.
+In the latter case, it would be greatly susceptible to the time of the day it was taken, so factors like whether the person just had a meal might change it substantially.

 ### Images